Transportation Improvement District

-Richland County Transportation Improvement District
+Richland County Transportation Improvement District (RC-TID)

 Administered through the ODOT Office of Jobs and Commerce, Transportation Improvement Districts (TIDs) promote intergovernmental and public-private cooperation of transportation resources and investments.